alphaX-Digital-Services/telegram-ios-plugin/README.md

 # Telegram (TDLib) iOS plugin for Cordova
 Basically used [TDLib-iOS](https://github.com/leoMehlig/TDLib-iOS).

-*Plugin not realize all TDLib methods.
-All available methods able to see in .js file.
-Other methods will be provided soon*
+*Plugin does not realize all TDLib methods.
+All available methods are able to be seen in .js file.
+Other methods will be provided soon, but feel free to fork this repo*

 *List of methods with description will be provided soon*